 The management of our investment portfolio is the responsibility of our investment adviser, GSV Asset Management, and its investment committee, composed of Messrs.
-Moe, Tanona, Flynn, Pampoulov and Hanson.
+Moe, Tanona, Flynn and Pampoulov.
 For more information regarding the business experience of Messrs.
 Moe, Tanona and Flynn, see "Management - Board of Directors and Executive Officers."
-Biographical information for Messrs.
-Pampoulov and Hanson are set forth below.
+Biographical information for Mr. Pampoulov is set forth below.
 GSV Asset Management's investment committee must approve each new investment that we make.
 Messrs.
-Moe, Tanona, Flynn, Pampoulov and Hanson are not employed by us, and receive no compensation from us in connection with their portfolio management activities.
+Moe, Tanona, Flynn and Pampoulov are not employed by us, and receive no compensation from us in connection with their portfolio management activities.
 However, Messrs.
-Moe, Tanona, Flynn, Pampoulov and Hanson, through their financial interests in and/or position with GSV Asset Management, are entitled to a portion of any investment advisory fees paid by GSV Capital to GSV Asset Management.
+Moe, Tanona, Flynn and Pampoulov, through their financial interests in, position with and/or relationship to GSV Asset Management, are entitled to a portion of any investment advisory fees paid by GSV Capital to GSV Asset Management.
 See "Conflicts of Interest and Related Party Transactions and Certain Relationships" and "Risk Factors" for more information about possible conflicts of interest faced by GSV Asset Management's investment committee.